talhawaqar/discord_bot/README.md

 ## About <a name = "about"></a>

-I am introducing this discord bot it will give reply when you say hi.
+I am introducing this discord bot it will give a reply when you say hi.
 This bot can send you inspirational quotes and funny jokes to you when you press certain commands.

 ## 🔧 Built with<a name = "with"></a>